Forward brings its personalized healthcare service to Los Angeles

 There are custom-built exam rooms kitted up with interactive, touch-screen displays — part of what the company touts as an integrated, paperless system for new electronic health records.

-The centerpiece of the company’s facility is a purpose-built body scanner that collects basic vital signs like temperature, pulse, and arterial health that are then sent to the company’s staff doctors.
+The centerpiece of the company’s facility is a purpose-built body scanner that collects basic vital signs like temperature, pulse and arterial health, which are then sent to the company’s staff doctors.

 Those aren’t the only diagnostic tools.
 The company also has an app and is rolling out services around fertility and sleep tracking, as well as dermatological and optometry services in its two offices.